Current Weather Conditions

 Update—on the morning of November 21, 2008, it was noticed that a 200 foot section of the bridge on the Washington County side of the swing span (eastern end of the bridge) had collapsed under its own weight into the floodplain.
 The collapse underscores how badly the bridge has deteriorated, and may dash the hopes of the National Park Service to save part of the structure.

-Update—the Veit Companies has been awarded a contract to demolish and remove the Rock Island Bridge.
+Update—the Veit Companies has been awarded a contract to demolish and remove the Rock Island Swing Bridge.
 Major work on the project was undertaken in March, 2009, with the removal of the eastern approach, the swing span, and the western-most bridge span.
 Several of the fixed spans were removed in April and May, leaving little hope of saving any of the bridge for future reuse.

 Update—as of August, 2009, this old bridge might yet get a second lease on life.
 A pre-demolition survey found that two of the bridge truss spans were still in reasonable condition and could potentially be saved.
 The city of Inver Grove Heights submitted several grant requests.
 Nearly a million and a half dollars of money was pledged to their proposal to create a 670-foot long pier using the two remaining 140-foot long bridge spans, plus building two new spans (one of 140 feet, the other 250 feet long).
 A problem with this plan has cropped up in that ownership of the bridge is in dispute, and the city is unable to obtain the title on the remaining portion of the bridge.
 Meanwhile, the US Coast Guard is demanding that the demolition be finished and the river be cleaned up.
 In fact, Dakota County had scheduled the final phases of the demolition for June, 2009.
 The state legislature stepped in and passed a bill prohibiting that work from moving forward.
 The city of Inver Grove Heights has won a stay of execution for the bridge, but now must sort out the ownership among 10 governmental agencies before the grants expire.
 A side effect of the legislative action is that crews are unable to remove the old swing span pier from the river, which presents a major obstacle to safe river navigation.

-Rock Island Bridge
+Rock Island Swing Bridge

 This photo from the spring of 2005 shows the entry road and the toll booth.
 The entry road is blocked off with a white and orange barricade, a pile of dirt, and section of guard rail placed across the roadway.
 Despite years of disuse, the pavement marking is still visible.
 The power lines appear to have been removed.

-Rock Island Bridge
+Rock Island Swing Bridge

 Fast forward to the fall of 2006, and the toll booth has been removed.
 It must have been pulled out fairly recently given that there is no grass growing in that area yet.

-Rock Island Bridge
+Rock Island Swing Bridge

 A view of the railroad trestle on the west side of the river crossing.
 The bridge has a very unusual configuration of having road traffic on the bottom and rail traffic on the top.

-Rock Island Bridge
+Rock Island Swing Bridge

 Here we see the entry road as it makes a sharp S-turn to enter the bridge on the west side of the Mississippi.
 A section of guard rail is missing, something that is common further out on the bridge.

-Rock Island Bridge
+Rock Island Swing Bridge

 Here is a close-up of the damage from the summer 2006 fire that was set by trespassers.
 A 22 foot section of the rail trestle was destroyed.
 Notice the large fence section on top of the rail bridge to try to keep trespassers from walking out on the railroad tracks.

-Rock Island Bridge
+Rock Island Swing Bridge

 This is another view of the roadway as it enters the bridge.
 The sign indicates that there is exactly 11 feet of vertical clearance.

-Rock Island Bridge
+Rock Island Swing Bridge

 Here is a view along the outside of the fixed span of the bridge.
 The piers appear to be in excellent condition, as least the parts that are above the waterline.
 The steel looks to be in pretty good condition, too, despite some surface rust and missing paint.

-Rock Island Bridge
+Rock Island Swing Bridge

 Here is a look down the infinite corridor of time, space, and dimension.
 The bridge deck appears to be blacktop pavement put down over corrugated steel sheets.
 It is in excellent condition.
 The railings, however, have seen better days.
 A good fraction of the railings are gone, and the remaining railings look to be unsafe.

-Rock Island Bridge
+Rock Island Swing Bridge

 A quick look back shows what an automobile driver would see as they come to the end of the crossing.
 I recall this sign as being yellow with a big black arrow.
 However, people tell me that this was actually an advertising sign.

-Rock Island Bridge
+Rock Island Swing Bridge

 This photo is a view downstream of the bridge.
 We see a few small islands, a few abandoned houseboats and a pair of river going tow boats.

-Rock Island Bridge
+Rock Island Swing Bridge

 A look up river shows just how wide the great river is despite being so far north.
 There is a large marina located just to the left of this photo.

-Rock Island Bridge
+Rock Island Swing Bridge

 Looking upward, we see that the railroad track is set off to one side of the upper deck.
 I have no idea why that was done.
 There isn't enough space for a parallel railroad track, so I would have expected that the rail line would be centered.
 The full width of the 442 foot long swing span is seen in the distance.

-Rock Island Bridge
+Rock Island Swing Bridge

 This fixture was once a stoplight that warned motorists that the swing span was about to open, or that it was currently open.
 Vandals have taken a toll on anything that can be broken or removed by hand.
 In the background, we can see a portion of the refinery in Saint Paul Park.
 The Rock Island bridge enters Saint Paul Park right behind the refinery, and the road to the bridge circles 3 sides of the complex.
 These roads have been identified as a homeland security threat, so they have been closed and blocked off.

-Rock Island Bridge
+Rock Island Swing Bridge

 The roadway simply ends where it would meet the swing span.
 There are no barricades or fences.
 Then again, this place is posted for no trespassing, so there should be no need for any human comforts.
 It looks like there was an attempt to put a cable across the roadway, but it is laying on the pavement rusting away.
 It is also rather windy out here given that the bridge deck is sitting high above the water and there are no trees or objects to slow down the wind.

-Rock Island Bridge
+Rock Island Swing Bridge

 This is a close-up view of the swing span at its pivot point.
 The bridge tender house is hung off of the side of the swing span.
 These days, the span is left in the open position all the time.
 Despite the bridge being closed, river traffic is still forced to navigate through a relatively narrow gap.
 A sign stating that this is the JAR Bridge is positioned just above the railroad tracks.
 Note that the fixed bridge structure on the east side of the river is visible, and that the roadway does have a barricade (look for the yellow pipes).
 In addition, the stoplight on the east end is still intact.
 The east portal has not seen the visitors and vandals that are common to the west side, apparently due to the security at the refinery.

-Rock Island Bridge
+Rock Island Swing Bridge

-This is a view of the fixed portion of the Mississippi River span as seen from the marina just upstream from the Rock Island Bridge.
+This is a view of the fixed portion of the Mississippi River span as seen from the marina just upstream from the Rock Island Swing Bridge.

-Rock Island Bridge
+Rock Island Swing Bridge

-Rock Island Bridge
+Rock Island Swing Bridge

 This photo shows the swing span in the closed position as part of the demolition on March 8, 2009.
 This is the first time that the bridge has been operated since it closed to traffic in 1999, and the last time that the bridge was closed before the swing span was demolished.

-Rock Island Bridge
+Rock Island Swing Bridge

 This is another view of the bridge in the closed position.
 Part of the western fixed spans are in view.
 The eastern fixed spans have been fully removed.

-Rock Island Bridge
+Rock Island Swing Bridge

 This view on March 14, 2009, shows the swing span back in the open position.
 The end sections of the truss have been removed from both ends of the span.
 Barges are in position in the main navigation channels to support the demolition.
 It is critical that this work be complete before the start of the river navigation season.

-Rock Island Bridge
+Rock Island Swing Bridge

 The western-most span of the western fixed section of the bridge has also been removed.
 This view is the western-most bridge pier.

-Rock Island Bridge
+Rock Island Swing Bridge

 A very small section of the swing span remains standing on the afternoon of March 29, 2009.
 The work barges have been moved to shore due to the high water levels and debris flowing down the fast moving river.

-Rock Island Bridge
+Rock Island Swing Bridge

 The approach road at the west end of the bridge is being used to stage equipment for the demolition project, and for parking for the construction crew.

-Rock Island Bridge
+Rock Island Swing Bridge

 The demolition of the swingspan was complete as of April 9, 2009.

-Rock Island Bridge
+Rock Island Swing Bridge

 Demolition of the fixed spans continued in April and May of 2009.
 Only two spans remain near the middle of the Mississippi River.